nelhage/blog.nelhage.com/content/draft/stripes-development-environment.markdown

 - `pay curl` wrapped `curl` and provided a helper to run manual `curl` commands against services on your devbox, which was often helpful when doing ad-hoc manual testing of API endpoints.
 - `pay typecheck` wrapped [Sorbet][sorbet] to typecheck code on the devbox

+## Synchronization barriers

-In addition to the convenience these tools provided, they were aware of the code-sync process: Most commands that operated on source code would side-channel with the sync process to ensure that synchronization was appropriately up-to-date.
+In addition to the convenience these tools provided, they offered another key feature: integration with the source synchronization process.

+`pay` commands that operated on source code would communicate with the sync process, and ensure that synchronization was appropriately "caught up" before executing code remotely.
 This feature was a critical improvement to the transparency of synchronization: Historically, it was a common "gotcha" to edit a file and then start a test **before** synchronization had completed, and thus run tests against and old version while **believing** you were testing your new code.
 Often this results in a false belief that a change didn't work, and can result in wild goose chases and immense frustration.

-By initiating workflows from the laptop, `pay` subcommands were guaranteed an up-to-date view of the filesystem; by colluding with synchronization it could ensure this state was propagated to the devbox,
+By initiating workflows from the laptop, `pay` subcommands were guaranteed that they saw the same filesystem state as the editor, and by colluding with synchronization, they could ensure the devbox saw a state "at or after" that state.

 The straightforward approach to such a "sync barrier" requires (e.g) `pay test` to trigger a new synchronization, which adds frustrating latency to workflows, even if you haven't changed anything at all.
-By making use of watchman's [clock][watchman-clock] feature, we were able to do better and avoid almost-all unnecessary roundtrips.
-In the common case of editing a file and running a test, the timeline of events would look like:
+By making use of watchman's [clock][watchman-clock] feature, we were able to do better and avoid unnecessary roundtrips.
+In the common case where an engineer edits a file and runs a test, the timeline of events would look like:

 - The user edits and saves a file
 - `pay sync` is woken up by `watchman`.
 It notes the filesystem clock, and starts an `rsync`